|178.03||DIVISION OF LABOR STANDARDS AND APPRENTICESHIP.|

 (2) the date of birth, and information as to the race and sex of the apprentice;

-(5) a statement setting forth a schedule of the processes in the trade or industry divisions in which the apprentice is to be taught and the approximate time to be spent at each process;
+(5) a statement setting forth a schedule of the processes in the trade, occupation, or industry divisions in which the apprentice is to be taught and the approximate time to be spent at each process;

 (6) a statement of the graduated scale of wages to be paid the apprentice and whether the required school time shall be compensated;

-(9) a provision that an employer who is unable to fulfill an obligation under the apprentice agreement may, with the approval of the director, transfer such contract to any other employer, provided that the apprentice consents and that such other employer agrees to assume the obligations of the apprentice agreement; and
+(9) a provision that an employer who is unable to fulfill an obligation under the apprenticeship agreement may, with the approval of the director, transfer such contract to any other employer, provided that the apprentice consents and that such other employer agrees to assume the obligations of the apprenticeship agreement; and

 (10) such additional terms and conditions as may be prescribed or approved by the director not inconsistent with the provisions of this chapter.

-Every apprentice agreement is subject to approval by the director and shall be signed by the committee, the employer, an association of employers, or an organization of employees, and by the apprentice, and if the apprentice is a minor, by a parent or legal guardian.
-When a minor enters into an apprentice agreement under this chapter for a period of learning extending into majority the apprentice agreement shall likewise be binding for such a period as may be covered during the apprentice's majority.
+Every apprenticeship agreement is subject to approval by the director and shall be signed by the committee, the employer, an association of employers, or an organization of employees, and by the apprentice, and if the apprentice is a minor, by a parent or legal guardian.
+When a minor enters into an apprenticeship agreement under this chapter for a period of learning extending into majority the apprenticeship agreement shall likewise be binding for such a period as may be covered during the apprentice's majority.

 The commissioner shall establish the labor education advancement grant program for the purpose of facilitating the participation of minorities and women in apprenticeable trades and occupations.
 The commissioner shall award grants to community-based organizations serving the targeted populations on a competitive request-for-proposal basis.
 Interested organizations shall apply for the grants in a form prescribed by the commissioner.
 As part of the application process, applicants must provide a statement of need for the grant, a description of the targeted population and apprenticeship opportunities, a description of activities to be funded by the grant, evidence supporting the ability to deliver services, information related to coordinating grant activities with other employment and learning programs, identification of matching funds, a budget, and performance objectives.
 Each submitted application shall be evaluated for completeness and effectiveness of the proposed grant activity.